-- A. It is a six week long, seven day a week specific eating program to lose more than twenty pounds - B. No extra sugar treats, diet sodas, pre-packaged foods, restaurant food are allowed on the program - C. No fats or oils allowed on the program - D. No dairy allowed on the program

-- E. No carbs allowed - F. You must have daily HCG injections
+A. It is a six-week-long, seven-day-a-week specific eating program to lose more

+- B. No extra sugar treats, diet sodas, pre-packaged foods, restaurant food are allowed on the program - C. No fats or oils allowed on the program - D. No dairy allowed on the program E. No carbs allowed - F. You must have daily hCG injections
-CHAPTER II

-PREPARING FOR THE DIET

-SET UP ACTIONS THAT MUST BE DONE PRIOR TO STARTING
+CHAPTER II PREPARING FOR THE DIET SET UP ACTIONS THAT MUST BE DONE PRIOR TO STARTING

-- A) Get your journal/diary set up and write up your goals and take your before pictures - B) Clean out your refrigerator and shelves and box up food you won't be eating - C) Plan out food list for two day "gorging" period of all your favorite high fat foods and how and when you will eat them to full capacity during this period - D) Get your hair colored and nails done if needed, just prior to starting The program, you will not be able to do them again for 3 - 6 weeks - E) You will not be using any cosmetics with oil or creams while on the 3 or 6 week weight loss program. - F) You can brush your teeth with baking powder and peroxide and use pure mineral oil for any dryness on your body.
+A) Get your journal/diary set up and write up your goals and take your before pictures

+B) Clean out your refrigerator and shelves and box up food you won't be eating C) Plan out food list for two day "gorging" period of all your favorite high fat foods and how and when you will eat them to full capacity during this period D) Get your hair colored and nails done if needed, just prior to starting the program, you will not be able to do them again for 3 - 6 weeks

+E) You will not be using any cosmetics with oil or creams while on the 3- or 6-week weight loss program.

+F) You can brush your teeth with baking powder and peroxide and use pure mineral oil for any dryness on your body.